Understanding How an IP Address Works

 1.2 Public IP Address

 An ISP has an extensive pool of IP addresses distributed to users.
-Your private IP is located within this bigger web of addresses, i.e., your public IP address.
-There are two types of public IP addresses:
+Your private IP is in this bigger web of addresses, i.e., your public IP address.

-1.2.1 Dynamic IP Addresses
+Dynamic IP Addresses

 As the name implies, a dynamic IP address changes regularly and automatically.

-1.2.2 Static IP Addresses
+Static IP Addresses

 Unlike a dynamic IP address, a static IP address remains constant.
 On the one hand, most private internet users and companies do not use or need this form of public IP address.

 On the other hand, a static IP address is crucial for corporations planning to host their own server.
-This ensures that emails, web pages, and other data tied to the static IP will have the same address.
+It ensures that emails, web pages, and other data tied to the static IP will have the same address.
 This is critical for organizations that need to monitor devices attached to their network for security purposes.
 A static IP address will enable them to locate these devices easily.

-Website IP Addresses
+2. Website IP Addresses

 2.1 Shared IP addresses

-2.1 Dedicated IP addresses
+2.2 Dedicated IP addresses

-A dedicated IP grants user access to your website via a specific IP address alone rather than via a regular domain name.
-This is beneficial for corporate websites, which multiple people use to transfer and share files within an organization securely.
+You have the option to purchase a web hosting plan with one dedicated IP address or more.
+A dedicated IP grants users access to your website via a specific IP address, rather than a regular domain name.
+This setup is beneficial for corporate websites, which multiple people use to transfer and share files within an organization securely.

 Receive proposals from top hosting agencies.
 It’s free.